 I’ve been thinking a lot about random acts of kindness.
 We see them everywhere.
 We really do.
 But they don’t quite get the attention that they deserve, do they?
 We hear more about the bad events on the news, and not the good ones.

 So he and his family look around the restaurant and decide who they should buy dinner for.
 They randomly choose a family and buy their dinner to do something nice.

 I liked this idea.
 Problem is, money isn’t huge for us.
 It’s always been a struggle, probably always will be, and as a result we rarely go out to dinner ourselves.
-But I’ve been hearing about other random acts of kindness.
-I talk about them a lot on my friendship blog because I feel that the more we hear about them and do them, the better our relationships will be.
+I feel that the more we hear about random acts of kindness like this and do them, the better our relationships will be.

 I do pretty many acts of kindness for friends and family.
 I send cards, call, try to lift spirits, try to do nice things.
 I do this for strangers, too, and it’s the typical stuff we all probably do: hold open doors, let people go ahead of you, pay a few cents for someone when they’re short, smile, listen, and just generally try and be nice.

 But I’ve been on a mission to do more.
 Not just volunteering or giving to church or charity (which is also great) but random acts.
 Things you do for no other reason than just because.
 I read about a girl who was doing random acts of kindness to honor her late grandmother.
 Isn’t that wonderful?
 I loved that idea.
 One of the things she did was buy lunch for the person behind her in line at the drive-thru.